 Isola Santa is a very old village, built in the Middle Ages around a lodging for travellers and pilgrims on the banks of the Turrite Secca river.
-In particular, it was a place for travellers to recover after passing through the Foce di Mosceta, a road between Versilia and Garfagnana.
+In essence, it was a place where travellers could recover after making it along the Foce di Mosceta, a road between Versilia and Garfagnana.

 In 1950, the construction of a hydroelectric power station forced the inhabitants to leave their homes.
-But, years after, the old inhabitants decided to get back to the village and to restore its ancient beauty: in the 2000s, a renovation project brought life again on the shores of the lake.
-Despite that, Isola Santa remains today almost a ghost town where the houses are empty and where just trout fishermen and the odd traveller.
+Years later, however, the old inhabitants decided to go back to the village to restore its ancient beauty and, in the 2000s, a renovation project brought life back to the shores of the lake.
+Despite that, Isola Santa is still somewhat of a ghost town; the houses are empty, and the population is generally comprised of trout fishermen and the odd traveller.
 Even if this place is off the beaten track, it is a village that seems to have been made to be painted or photographed.

-Going there, visit the Church of San Jacopo (built in 1260 as a lodging for pilgrims) and start a beautiful hike towards the peaks of the Apuan Alps.
+If you do go, visit the Church of San Jacopo (built in 1260 as a lodging for pilgrims) and hike up towards the peaks of the Apuan Alps.